128technology/docs/docs/cli_reference.md

 #### Description

-The _show peers_ command displays properties of each of the &quot;neighboring&quot; 128T routers that the router in question has a peering association with.
+The _show peers_ command displays properties of each of the &quot;neighboring&quot; SSR routers that the router in question has a peering association with.

-This command shows information on peering associations between 128T routers, not peering associations with BGP peers.
+This command shows information on peering associations between SSR routers, not peering associations with BGP peers.
 For information on BGP peering statistics, refer to &quot;show bgp&quot; in this document.

 For each peer it shows which interface the peer is reachable via, the destination IP address for which the peer is reached, the VLAN to use to reach it, and whether the peer is currently &quot;up&quot;, &quot;down&quot;, or &quot;initializing&quot;.